DarvinciVincent/Diversity_and_Inclusion_Dashboard/README.md

 Data Cleaning for the dataset was done in the power query editor as follows:
 - Changed the header row of dataset
-- Replaced  the value is `New hire FY20?` N coverted No and Y converted Yes
-- Replaced  the value is `In base group for turnover FY20` N coverted No and Y converted Yes
-- Replaced  the value is `Promotion in FY20?` N coverted No and Y converted Yes
 - Removed Unnecessary columns
 - Removed Unnecessary rows
 - Each of the columns in the table were validated to have the correct data type